HomeLatest NewsIndustryTikTok denies US citizen data compromise reports

 “We have not been asked for such data from the CCP (Chinese Community Party).
 We have not provided US user data to the CCP, nor would we if asked,” Chew said.

-The letter was written after BuzzFeed News reported that China-based employees of internet giant ByteDance have repeatedly accessed data about US TikTok users.
-According to the report, citing leaked audio from more than 80 internal TikTok (owned by ByteDance) meetings, engineers in China had access to US data between September 2021 and January 2022.
+The letter was written after BuzzFeed News reported that -based employees of internet giant ByteDance have repeatedly accessed data about US TikTok users.
+According to the report, citing leaked from more than 80 internal TikTok (owned by ByteDance) meetings, engineers in China had access to US data between September 2021 and January 2022.

 Advertisement